-If you’re a new reader here and would like the most concise version of my best advice to speak from day one, then this video is for you
+If you’re a new reader here, you might want a concise version of my best advice to speak from day one.

-If you’re a long-term reader and have wondered who/what precisely inspired me to start on this road to become a polyglot some day, then you will see me finally share that story in this video.
+And if you’re a long-term reader, you might have wondered who/what precisely inspired me to start on this road to become a polyglot some day.

 Of course there are no sales pitches and not a single mention of my website on the video, since I wanted to focus only on the simple, but life-changing message that speaking a language is what makes a world of difference, not studying it.